Kaveri7674/Micro_IT_Internship_Password_Generator/README.md

-# Micro-IT-Internship-
-password generator using Python:
+# Micro-IT-Internship-PASSWORD GENERATOR USING PYTHON :

 Password Generator in Python
 This Python program generates secure, random passwords based on user-specified criteria.
 It allows the user to define the desired length of the password and whether to include different types of characters such as: